wp-plugins/wp-idea-stream/readme.txt

 Once the plugin is installed, simply add at least one category of the Idea Post Type from the back end in order to activate the submit form.
 You can specify the IdeaStream list of ideas to show directly on your blog home from the reading options.

-Since version 1.1, **this plugin requires WordPress 3.5** and is optimized for twentytwelve theme.
+Since version 1.2, **this plugin requires WordPress 3.9** and is optimized for twentytwelve theme.

-If you are still using twentyten or twentyeleven with WordPress 3.5, please go to the FAQ section of this plugin.

 If you're using another theme, i advise you to copy the templates of WP Idea Stream templates dir and then paste them into your theme's folder.
 Then you can edit the copy you put in your theme's folder to suit your design.
 If an IdeaStream template is found in active theme dir, it overrides the one in the plugin dir.